ars1224/Noble_InnSync/README.md

 ### Guest Features

-- Browse available rooms by date and guest count
+* Browse available rooms by date and guest count
-- Edit room search directly from the available rooms page
+* Edit room search directly from the available rooms page
-- View room details, photos, capacity, amenities, and pricing
+* View room details, photos, capacity, amenities, and pricing
-- Smart room allocation for guest capacity
+* Smart room allocation for guest capacity
-- Complete a booking request
+* Complete a booking request
-- View booking confirmation and reservation status
+* View booking confirmation and reservation status
-- Return to the booking homepage from either confirmation flow
+* Return to the booking homepage from either confirmation flow
-- Print or save only the reservation details as PDF (page navigation and footer are excluded)
+* Print or save only the reservation details as PDF (page navigation and footer are excluded)
-- Responsive guest interface for desktop, tablet, and mobile
+* Responsive guest interface for desktop, tablet, and mobile

 ### Staff and Admin Features

-- Staff, manager, and admin login
+* Staff, manager, and admin login
-- Role-based dashboard navigation
+* Role-based dashboard navigation
-- Walk-in booking workflow
+* Walk-in booking workflow
-- Booking management and status updates
+* Booking management and status updates
-- Room status and room inventory management
+* Room status and room inventory management
-- Required equipment-issue report before a room is set to Maintenance
+* Required equipment-issue report before a room is set to Maintenance
-- Payment tracking and payment status updates
+* Payment tracking and payment status updates
-- Inventory monitoring with working category filters
+* Inventory monitoring with working category filters
-- Equipment issue reporting and maintenance tracking
+* Equipment issue reporting and maintenance tracking
-- Activity log for operational follow-up
+* Activity log for operational follow-up
-- Manager reports for revenue, bookings, rooms, and payments
+* Manager reports for revenue, bookings, rooms, and payments
-- Responsive admin dashboards for desktop, tablet, and medium screens
+* Responsive admin dashboards for desktop, tablet, and medium screens

 ### Scheduled Booking Lifecycle

-- Active bookings are cancelled after their checkout date has passed
+* Lapsed unpaid and Pay on Arrival bookings are automatically cancelled after their checkout date has passed
-- Paid card transactions attached to lapsed bookings are marked as Refunded
+* Paid card bookings remain confirmed and are not automatically refunded
-- Rooms from lapsed bookings are released when they are not needed by another active booking
+* Rooms from cancelled lapsed bookings are released when they are not needed by another active booking
-- Cancelled and already checked-out bookings are left unchanged
+* Cancelled and already checked-out bookings are left unchanged

 Run the reconciliation command from Task Scheduler, cron, or a deployment scheduler: